 Exam Development Advisory Boards

 The Exam Development Advisory Boards are vital to IAPP certification programs, serving as the connection between our staff and credential holders.
-IAPP has an Exam Development Board for each certification, with the goal of assisting the IAPP certification team in developing and reviewing accredited and non-accredited certification programs.
+IAPP has an Exam Development Board for each certification assisting the IAPP certification team in developing and reviewing accredited and non-accredited certification programs.

 Meet the Exam Development Advisory Boards: